benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2.md

 <ul class="normal">
 <li>Launch the online Create Transaction API by clicking this link: <a href="https://sandbox-rest.avatax.com/swagger/ui/index.html#!/Transactions/ApiV2TransactionsCreatePost">Create Transaction</a></li>
 <li>Tax transactions must be calculated using your account's license key.
 In the <b>Authorization</b> field, we'll need to type in credentials using your AccountId as the username and your license key as the password.
-You can build this authorization string on <a href="https://www.base64encode.org/">https://www.base64encode.org/</a> just as we did earlier; then paste the result into the Authorization field.
+You can build this authorization string using your favorite <a href="https://www.google.com/webhp#q=base64+encoding">Base64 encoding program</a> just as we did earlier; then paste the result into the Authorization field.
 It should look like this: <pre>Basic MTIzNDU2Nzg5OkxJQ0VOU0VLRVk=</pre></li>
 <li>In the <b>Model</b> text box, copy and paste the transaction we built above.</li>
 <li>Click <b>Try It</b></li>
 </ul>